coleifer/peewee/docs/peewee/querying.rst

 The resulting query will return ``User`` objects with all their normal attributes plus an additional attribute 'count' which will contain the number of tweets.
-By default it uses an inner join if the foreign key is not nullable, which means users without tweets won't appear in the list.
+By default it uses an inner join, which means users without tweets won't appear in the list.
 To remedy this, manually specify the type of join to include users with 0 tweets:

 .. code-block:: python